-A domain search indicates the domain was registered in 2012, however content on the website dates back to 2016.
-Awareness Act is a conspiracy and pseudoscience website that does not have an about page or discloses ownership.
+A domain search indicates the domain was registered in 2012; however, content on the website dates back to 2016.
+Awareness Act is a conspiracy and pseudoscience website that does not have an about page or disclose ownership.

 Funded by / Ownership